adobe/reactor-extension-googledatalayer/README.md

 - A Data Element for accessing Data Layer values.
 - A listener event to catch data layer events and changes.
 - An action to support dataLayer push
-- An action to reset the datalayer from the computed state if available
+- An action to reset the datalayer to the computed state if available

 ## Source Projects